 What is prime rib?

 Prime rib is a massive and juicy cut of beef that comes from the rib section of the cow (called the primal rib).
 It can contain between two to seven ribs, offering you a good deal of choice with how big a cut of prime rib you want to cook.

 It’s also known by the name standing rib.
 This is because it is sometimes cooked effectively ‘standing’ on the rib bones to prevent the meat from coming into contact with the pan.
-The prominence of the rib is one of the characteristics that separates it from ribeye, which is boneless and just comes as a steak.
+The prominence of the rib is one of the characteristics that separates smoked prime rib from ribeye, which is boneless and just comes as a steak.

 Prime rib is often thought of as a holiday meat, making it great for Thanksgiving or Christmas.
 I’d argue that it’s great all winter and an underrated cut of beef for smoking during the summer.

 Regardless, this is a statement meat for sure.
 A large cut of prime rib can stand as the centerpiece of your dinner table, with the beef sitting succulently on the bone.